shyhyawJou/GradCAM-pytorch/README.md

 ```
 python show.py -d cpu -img n01669191_46.JPEG -layer {layer name} -m {your model path}
 ```
+- Get predict label
+  Very easy, you can refer to `show.py`.

+# Note
+- Remenber to check whether the image preprocess is the same as yours, if not, you should alert the preprocess in the `show.py` or the result will be wrong.
 - If you have cuda, you can just replace the "cpu" to "cuda".
 - If you don't specify any layer, my code will use the last layer before global average pooling  to plot heatmap.
-- Get predict label
-  Very easy, you can refer to `show.py`.